 The “Received Quantity” column will show the number you have received and the “Billed Quantity” will contain the number of items your company has received an invoice for.

-To finalize the Purchase Order, you can click on the “Confirm Order” button, which will initiate purchase to your supplier, and is the last step in creating a Purchase Order.
+To finalize the Purchase Order, you can click on the “Confirm Order” button, which will initiate purchase from your supplier, and is the last step to creating a Purchase Order.

-When the supplier sends you the shipment, you will have to receive the products and register their invoice using a Vendor Bill.
-When the purchase order opens you will notice “Shipment” and “Vendor Bill” icons on the top right of the screen.
+When the supplier sends you the shipment, you will have to receive the products and register their invoice with a Vendor Bill.
+When the purchase order opens you will notice the “Shipment” and “Vendor Bill” icons in the top right of the screen.

-Verify the actual units the company received from the suppliers.
+Verify the actual units the company has received from the suppliers

-If you’ve received all of the products in the shipment, the number of products you have received in the “Done” column matches the number in the “To Do” column, you can now click “Validate” at the top of the screen.
-The status will change to “Done” on the top right, upon receiving the products in your warehouse.
+If you have received all of the products in the shipment, the number of products you have received in the “Done” column matches the number in the “To Do” column, you can now click “Validate” at the top of the screen, and the status will change to “Done” in the top right, and you will have received the products to your warehouse.

-After receiving the product in you warehouse, you will have to pay for them.
+After receiving the product in our warehouse, we’ll have to pay for them.
 In the Kiu BMP system, we can create a Vendor Bill, which will be the last step in our purchasing process.

-Just go back to Purchase order then select “Vendor Bills” icon on the top right of the screen.
+Coming back to Purchase order, select “Vendor Bills” icons in the top right of the screen.

 Click on the “Vendor Bills” icon, and when the screen refreshes click the “Create” button.

-The Vendor Bill will be pre-populated with all of the information from your purchase.
-If you have received all of the products in your Purchase Order, it should reflect that.
-If you only received a partial shipment, the Vendor Bill will automatically update for the quantity received.
-When you are satisfied with the information and it matches what you have received, click “Validate”.
-At this point, the Vendor Bill will still be a “Draft Vendor Bill”.
+The Vendor Bill will be prepopulated with all of the information from your purchase already.
+If you have received all of the products in your Purchase Order, it will reflect that.
+If you have only received a partial shipment, the Vendor Bill will automatically update for the quantity received.
+When you are satisfied that the information matches what you have received, click “Validate”.
+At this point, the Vendor Bill is only a “Draft Vendor Bill”.

-To create a final Vendor Bill, click on “Validate” to confirm all the information such as the number of product, price, bill date, due date, etc. Then your accountant or manager can work in the “Accounting” module to register the payment and finalize the purchase order.
+To create a final Vendor Bill, click on “Validate” to confirm all the information such as the number of product, price, bill date, due date, etc. Then the accountant or manager will work in the “Accounting” module to register the payment and finalize the purchase order.

 This is the last step of regular purchase process.